cote3804/Musgrave-Tutorial/README.md

 - object oriented programming (barely)

 ### Remote Computing
-Due to the computational demand of our methods, almost all of our calculations
+Due to the computational demand of our methods, almost all of our calculations are run on remote supercomputers.
+These computers use Unix operating systems and must be accessed through a remote terminal.
+This tutorial covers:
+- software for remote computing
+- file system navigation
+- BASH scripting
+- Slurm job scheduling

+### JDFTx
+JDFTx is the DFT software used by the Musgrave group to run grand canonical calculations under bias.
+This tutorial will borrow heavily from the tutorial found on the JDFTx website, [JDFTx](http://jdftx.org/Tutorials.html).
+Subjects include:
+- molecular calculations
+- bulk calculations
+- surface calculations
+  - bias and solvation
+  - analysis

+### Hight Throughput Computation